 The short answer to that question is that a rats nest looks like a hole.
 The slightly longer but more important answer is that rats tend to make either nests or burrows, and finding, as well as properly identifying those is vital for dealing with the rat problem as quickly as possible.

 Rats tend to be highly intelligent, cautious and social animals, which means that their nests or burrows are usually inconspicuous on the outside but are much bigger on the inside.

 Of course, there are a lot of different rat species out there, each with their own habits, preferences and even significant size differences.
-So, depending on what you are dealing with you have to look for different things, but the common key factors are always that a rat’s nest or burrow needs multiple entrances or “holes” and there will be signs of rat presence around it such as scratch marks, bite marks, rat droppings, a lack of spider webs, rat noises, rats nest hair, etc.
+So, depending on what you are dealing with you have to look for different things, but the common key factors on how to get rid of rats in house and garden are always that a rat’s nest or burrow needs multiple entrances or “holes” and there will be signs of rat presence around it such as scratch marks, bite marks, rat droppings, a lack of spider webs, rat noises, rats nest hair, etc.

 To make this simpler, let’s take a look at two of the more common but also largely different species of rats you might have to deal with – Roof rats and Norway rats.

 As is evident from their name, they tend to prefer the roof and ceilings our houses.
 They rarely go to the lower levels of a building and, if they can help it, they can live their entire lives without touching your floors.
 This can make it harder to capture these animals as you’ll need to place the traps and poison for them on higher and harder to access places but it also means that their nests won’t be on the ground level.
 Make sure to place the rat poison in a pet-safe containers as pets are often very curious about new things and might eat the rat poison if it’s left available to them.